katalysteducation/storehouse/frontend/react.md

 ]
 ```

-**TIP** If you want to gest access to the images like *avatar* or *photo* you need to prepend the *avatar/photo url* with `https://mapakarier.org/app/assets/` prefix.
+**TIP** If you want to display images like *avatar* or *photo* you need to prepend the *avatar/photo url* with `https://mapakarier.org/app/assets/` prefix.
+E.g.: `https://mapakarier.org/app/assets/avatars/paths/administrator-baz-danych-m.jpg`

 #### Get occupation's statistics
-Detail data about occupations are served in small chunks hidden behind specific methods like e.g. `getJobStatistics` that as a parameter `:id` get the occupation's job ID.
-Below the `:id` is a placeholder for occupation ID e.g. `415`.
+Detail data about occupations are served in small chunks hidden behind specific methods like e.g. `getJobStatistics`.
+This method gest only one parameter that is `:id` of the occupation.
+The `:id` is a placeholder for occupation id number like `415`.
+E.g. `https://mapakarier.org/backend/www/api/v1/occupation/getJobStatistics/415`

 ```
 Request: